Feyerabend/vm/README.md

 Parsers have a long tradition.
 Ordinary recursive decent parsers can be constructed by hand, but also be automated.
-An interesting more recent development is combinator parsers.
+An interesting more recent development is *combinator parsers*.

 ### 18. [vm5](/vm5)

-Memory management in the form of a *garbage colletor* is introduced, and a sample is given of a virtual machine that manipulates a managed list as a dynamic data structure.
+Memory management in the form of a simple *garbage collector* named *mark-and-sweep* is introduced, and a sample is given of a virtual machine that manipulates a managed list as a dynamic data structure.

 ## License